-Bowen Collins chose VPO Construction Project Management software because the solution is cloud-based; operates on smartphones, tablets, and laptops; and leverages Microsoft Office 365 business productivity solutions, which the company already had in place.
-The firm further valued VPO’s ability to develop custom Field Order and Archiving modules—for handling field orders and archiving all project activities and communications—in addition to providing its standard Submittal, Request for Information, Field Management, and Payment modules.
+Bowen Collins chose VPO Construction Project Management software because the solution is cloud-based; operates on smartphones, tablets, and laptops; and leverages Microsoft 365 business productivity solutions, which the company already had in place.
+The firm further valued VPO’s ability to develop custom Field Order and Archiving modules—for handling field orders and archiving all project activities and communications—in addition to providing its standard Submittal, Request for Information, Field Management, and Payment capabilities.

 “We needed to open up access to project communications with clients to save time without relying on private email because of data size limitations on email attachments,” Mecham explains.
 “But, more importantly, we needed a single system that could streamline workflows and automate communications while still providing the flexibility to add capabilities special to us and administer user access, edit, and control rights for clients, vendors, and contractors on a project-to-project basis.
-VPO could meet all of our requirments.”
+VPO could meet all of our requirements.”

 STREAMLINING PROJECT WORKFLOWS, SUPPORTING GROWTH